Last updated on July 19th, 2022 at 07:53 pm

 MGID vs AdSense : Ad quality

-Google AdSense has a global reachability and therefore it monetizes the ad revenue using high quality advertisements.
+Google AdSense has global reachability, and therefore, it monetizes the ad revenue using high-quality advertisements.

-MGID accepts publishers like blinkbox, Tradedoubler, snakkle and Organic authority among many more who can promote content and offers from other quality publishers in their networks.
+MGID accepts publishers like blinkbox, Tradedoubler, snakkle and Organic authority among much more who can promote content and offers from other quality publishers in their networks.

 MGID vs AdSense : CPM and RPM Rates

-The CPM rates for Google AdSense is quite high.
+The CPM rates for Google AdSense are quite high.
 It can be anywhere in the range of USD 1 to 3.
-The average RPM is about USD 5 to 10 for broad niches and upto USD 100 for competitive niches with high CPC.
+The average RPM is about USD 5 to 10 for broad niches and up to USD 100 for competitive niches with high CPC.

 MGID pays its publishers once in 30 days after they’ve attained USD 100 in payable earnings.
 The network supports payment through PayPal and Wire Transfer.
-The network has shown good performance for news and viral websites and thus most of these sites are able to make good revenue with their advertisements.
+The network has shown excellent performance for news and viral websites, and thus, most of these sites can make good revenue with their advertisements.

 AdSense also has a monthly payment cycle.
-The estimate earnings are accrued over the course of a month and then at the beginning of the following month the earnings are finalized and posted to the balance.
+The estimated earnings are accrued over a month, and then at the beginning of the following month, the profits are finalized and posted to the balance.
 The minimum payout threshold for AdSense is USD 10.
-There are various payment options available which include transfer through check, EFT, Western Union, and Rapida.
+There are various payment options available which include transfer through a check, EFT, Western Union, and Rapida.

-Native ads are the fastest growing ad format currently and is estimated to overtake banner advertisement in the next few years.
+Native ads are the fastest-growing ad format currently and is estimated to overtake banner advertisement in the next few years.
 It makes online advertisements more engaging and provides a way of reaching a much larger audience.
-In this discussion of MGID vs AdSense, the latter is already a frontrunner in this sector with its organised structure.
-MGID need to make the quality of its ads much better in order to make its system more profitable for publishers and advertisers alike.
+In this discussion of MGID vs AdSense, the latter is already a frontrunner in this sector with its organized structure.
+MGID need to make the quality of its ads much better to make its system more profitable for publishers and advertisers alike.